Will your investment pay off, or are you wasting your money?

 Another option is to purchase an extended warranty from a third-party provider like Endurance.
 Here are a few benefits of third-party warranties:

-- Choice of repair shop
+- Can choose your preferred repair shop

 - Low deductibles and affordable plans